Computing the Girth of a Planar Graph in Linear Time: Concluding remarks

 \section{Concluding remarks}

 We give the first linear-time algorithm for computing the girth of any undirected unweighted planar graph.
 Our algorithm can be modified into one that finds a simple min-weight cycle.
 Specifically, when we solve each girth problem or each distance problem in our algorithm, we additionally let the algorithm output a node on a corresponding min-weight cycle or min-weight path.
 As a result, our algorithm not only computes the girth of the input graph, but also outputs a node $u$ on a min-weight cycle of the input graph.
-We can then use the breadth-first search algorithm of Itai and Rodeh~\cite{ItaiR77,ItaiR78} to output a min-weight cycle containing $u$ in linear time.
-It would be of interest to see if our algorithm can be extended to work for directed planar graphs or bounded-genus graphs.
+We can then use the breadth-first search algorithm of Itai and Rodeh~\cite{ItaiR78} to output a min-weight cycle containing $u$ in linear time.

+The $O(n \log n)$-time algorithm of Weimann and Yuster~\cite{WeimannY10} works on $O(1)$-genus graphs.
+It would be of interest to see if our algorithm can be extended to work for $O(1)$-genus graphs by, e.g., extending our black-box tools (the decomposition tree of Goodrich~\cite{Goodrich95} and the distance oracle of Klein~\cite{Klein05}) to work for $O(1)$-genus graphs.